-Vinnie co-authored a book titled “A Study of African-American Life in Yonkers From the Turn of the Century” with Harold A. Esannason in 1992.
-In the mid-90s, many followed her compelling articles about the diversity of Yonkers’ organizations, businesses and cultural events in her weekly column for the Herald Statesman/Gannett Suburban Newspapers.
-She’s also written for The Harlem Times.
+Vinnie Bagwell co-authored a book titled, “A Study of African-American Life in Yonkers From the Turn of the Century”, with Harold A. Esannason in 1992.
+In the mid-90’s, many followed her compelling articles in her weekly column for Gannett Suburban Newspapers/The Herald Statesman.
+She was also a contributing writer for The Harlem Times.

 Vinnie Bagwell is credited with reframing public art to include historic Black images.
 Her first public artwork, “The First Lady of Jazz Ella Fitzgerald” at the Yonkers Metro-North/Amtrak train station was commissioned by the City of Yonkers.
 It is the first public artwork of a contemporary African-American woman to be commissioned by a municipality in the United States.
 “Walter ‘Doc’ Hurley”, a 7’ bronze of a Hartford local legend, is the first public artwork of a contemporary African American in the State of Connecticut.